Enjoy Your Leftovers!

 7. Quiche or Frittata

 Ham has so much flavor, you can use a small handful of ham chunks to flavor scrambled eggs.
 If you want to serve a group, consider making a frittata or quiche with ham, broccoli, mushrooms, cheese, etc. These are easy to make, delicious, and kind of elegant.

 8. Ham Breakfast Casserole

-If you have leftover ham, you can use bread cubes and assemble a delicious egg, ham, and cheese breakfast casserole.
+If you have leftover ham, you can use bread cubes or diced potatoes and assemble a delicious egg, ham, and cheese breakfast casserole.
 Very satisfying!

 9. Ham Sliders